 At this point in the 2021 camping season, you may not receive your RV until the fall.
 You may only get to use your coach once or twice before you have to prepare it for winter storage.
 You’re the only one who can weigh the risk-reward decision to wait to order during the off-season or take advantage of today’s prices.

 Buying an RV is a big decision, and it’s a luxury item.
 Sales representatives sell RVs by selling the dream and showing you how the features make the coach practical for your lifestyle.
-Sometimes, miscommunications occur, where you can feel intimidated.
+Sometimes, miscommunications occur, and you can feel intimidated.
 It’s not supposed to happen, but in a sales environment, things can get tense.

 We’ve mentioned it above previously, but it’s worth mentioning again.
 Whether you’re at a big national chain RV dealership or a smaller one, you can always walk away if it doesn’t feel right.
 Every RV dealership is in the same position.
 The competitor down the street can order you the same model or something similar (or better) within your price range.
 The buying process should be a positive experience.

-Almost all RV dealerships and some manufacturers offer camper trailer virtual tours of their products.
+Almost all RV dealerships and some manufacturers offer camper-trailer virtual tours of their products.
 If you want to maintain social distancing practices, you can schedule a personalized walkthrough with their representatives.
 You and your family can connect your mobile device or computer to your LED TV so everyone can participate.

 The agent can show you specific things in the RV and answer all of your questions.
 Some dealers will bring the coach to your home after the virtual tour for an actual walk-through and have the paperwork with them to finish the deal.
 Unless you’re lucky enough to buy a unit from the dealer’s stock, they won’t leave the RV with you, but you’ll have a chance to touch and feel the demo.